vimalearnest/emacs-live/packs/stable/foundation-pack/lib/auto-compile/README.md

 Setup
 -----

 To reduce the risk of loading outdated byte code files, you should set `load-prefer-newer` and enable `auto-compile-on-load-mode` as early as possible.
 Then also enable `auto-compile-on-save-mode`.
 You should also consider not byte-compiling your personal init file, or setting `load-prefer-newer` in a system-wide init file.

 If you use `package.el` then use something like this:

-    ;;; init.el --- user init file      -*- no-byte-compile: t -*-
+    ;;; init.el --- user init file
     (setq load-prefer-newer t)
     (package-initialize)
     (require 'auto-compile)